We graft semi-dwarf ( EMLA

 ripen in early summer.
 They are also good dried when the one seed becomes

 unnoticeable.
 This plant is shrubbier than autumn olive and has never been

 accused of invasiveness.
 Nitrogen fixer.
 Zones 5-9.
 2 year plants,

-**Sold out until Fall 2015** Also known as Chinese date, these trees
+**Sold out of Norris #1 until November 2016** Also known as Chinese date, these trees

 are low care, like full sun, and a long, hot summer.
 Can grow to 20'.